bobbbay/salo/README.md

 And this is SEMC OS.
 A from-scratch distro written to be fast and reliable.
 Why?
 Because large space agencies lack one.
 There should be a unification when it comes to softwares that control the future of humanity - and this is where SEMC OS comes in.
 Hooked?
 Read on!

-we use the [quantum package manager](https://github.com/quantum-package-manager/quantum-lua): Quantum is primarily a non-root pkg manager that installs things to a users home directory.
+we use the [Quantum package manager](https://github.com/quantum-package-manager/quantum-lua): Quantum is primarily a non-root pkg manager that installs things to a users home directory.
 This feature was originally created so that computers running SEMCOS wouldn't have death by package manager, but then we split off into a seperate project.

 ## Installation